xueweihan7378/Enhancer_Function_Prediction/Training_Datasets/README.md

 # Training Datasets

-**There are four datasets involving four cell types generated for machine learning**
+**There are four datasets with truelink information generated for machine learning**

 *including:*
 - HepG2